 Driving and glaucoma

 Many people will be allowed to drive after glaucoma is diagnosed.
 Even if vision is reduced in one eye, you may still be allowed to drive if your vision is good enough in the other eye.
 However, you will need advice from your eye specialist.
-If you are a driver and have glaucoma causing loss of vision in both eyes, the law says that you must inform the Driver and Vehicle Licensing Agency (DVLA).
+In the UK if you are a driver and have glaucoma causing loss of vision in both eyes, the law says that you must inform the Driver and Vehicle Licensing Agency (DVLA).
 The DVLA will usually contact your eye specialist and ask them for a report about your eye problems.
 The DVLA may also arrange an examination of your eyesight with an optician.

 Further reading and references